Willamette Valley Vintage Reviews

 Provided by Oregon Pinot Camp

-2021: 2021 has the makings of a hard-won bullseye.
+2021: 2021 had the makings of a hard-won bullseye.
 Despite a growing season with searing heat spikes (116F), 2021 was a moderate vintage, thanks partly to a quick harvest response to rapid ripening.
 Hot and dry, 2021 sported a 5-day stretch that averaged 103F highs and a three-month growing season dry spell of 92 days, with a mere 0.02 inches of rain.
 Drier vintages bless us with reduced disease pressures and generally picture-perfect fruit clusters.
 Yields were variable, due to interrupted flowering by the last rain of early June and small berries from near-drought conditions of the growing season.
 With full ripeness and, ironically, very good acidity, 2021 wines may ultimately resemble 2018 in concentration and 2014–17 in size.
-Winemaking decisions will determine the finesse and grace with which the latter is carried.
+Winemaking decisions determine the finesse and grace with which the latter is carried.

 2020: Winemaking gets tested some years, like 2020.
 All the climate and grapegrowing underpinnings for greatness were there, with little rain and sufficient but not overpowering heat.
 The test for wineries in 2020 was not weather but wildfire.
 Depending on where the grapes were grown relative to the fires and their smoke, varying degrees of impact affected aromas, flavors and textures.
 As a result of winemaking methods, pick date and site, some wines were unaffected, while others needed ingenuity to dodge wildfire effects.
 White wines pressed immediately were unscathed if made well, while red wines benefited from a lighter touch in extraction.
 How good 2020 will be—with a close-to-perfect growing season and concentrated fruit from low yields—may depend on how a complex wisp of campfire is eliminated, or if not, embraced.
 Grapegrowing is farming after all, and winemaking sometimes an attempt at alchemy.